NSHipster/articles/2018-12-10-character-viewer.md

 For a time,
-many developers operated under the assumption that user-input would be _primarily_ Latin-1-compatible;
+many developers operated under the assumption that user-input would be _primarily_ Latin-1-compatible.
-or if not, then Extended Latin, certainly.
 Or at least they could feel reasonably assured that everything would fall within the Basic Multilingual Plane --- fitting comfortably into a single UTF-16 code unit.